SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls/DT-P-AE-M01-001.md

 ## Description

-The organization is responsible in defining policies and procedures when identifying, collecting, acquiring and preserving data that is used for evidence.
+The organization is responsible for defining policies and procedures when identifying, collecting, acquiring, and preserving data that is used for evidence.

 ## Implementation

 Areas of acquiring important logs within the organization's SAP ERP:

 1. Security audit log - DT-P-AE-M01-002
 2. System log - DT-P-AE-M01-003
 3. Table logging - DT-P-AE-M01-004
 4. Workload Monitor - DT-P-AE-M01-005
 5. Read Access Logging - DT-P-AE-M01-006